Queens Dog Bite Lawyer

 Considering that dog bites can result in severe and permanent injury, these rules are somewhat old-fashioned.
 However, if a plaintiff can prove that the dog in question had a violent history, their claim can be handled in a fashion similar to any other case of personal injury.

-There are two categories of dog bite laws in New York.
+There are two categories of dog bite laws.
 The first imposes strict liability on a dog owner whose dog bites another person or service animal.
-However, this is only true of the dog is classified as a “dangerous dog.”
+However, this is only true if the dog is classified as a dangerous dog.
 This is a dog that has attacked a person or animal without justification in the past, or that behaves in a way that would lead an ordinary person to fear the animal.
 If a plaintiff can show that the dog has been labeled as dangerous, the dog’s owner will be automatically liable for only any medical costs associated with that dog’s bite.

-In many cases, New York’s courts will conduct their own investigation into whether the dog was dangerous in the past and update a database that lets the public know of any dangerous dogs.
+In many cases, the court will conduct its own investigation into whether the dog was dangerous in the past and update a database that lets the public know of any dangerous dogs.

-Any damages beyond the straight medical costs of recovery, such as pain and suffering or lost wages must be claimed through a different kind of law, and pursued by an experienced Queens dog bite lawyer.
+Any damages beyond the straight medical costs of recovery, such as pain and suffering or lost wages must be claimed through a different kind of law, and pursued by an experienced dog bite lawyer in Queens.

 Proving Negligence

-For these other non-economic damages, a plaintiff must pursue their case by claiming that the dog owner knew that their dog was dangerous and that the owner was negligent in keeping the dog properly restrained.
+For these other non-economic damages, a plaintiff and their attorney must pursue their animal attack case by claiming that the owner knew that their dog was dangerous and that the owner was negligent in keeping the dog properly restrained.
 This can be by not walking the dog on a leash, not properly fencing a yard, or by allowing the dog to roam the neighborhood.

 Once again, the key element here is that the dog owner knew that the dog was dangerous.
 When a dog bite occurs, this database should be the first place that a potential plaintiff looks.